-Did you know that mental health disorders are increasingly becoming a priority public health issue?
-Sadly, this alarming statement is true namely, because mental health disorders cause unnecessary suffering and impose a disproportionately high economic burden on society.
-In fact, the costs of mental health illnesses in Canada were estimated at \$20.7 billion in 2012, increasing by 1.9 percent per year.
-In the United States, the costs related to mental illnesses in 2006 were approximately \$57.5 billion.^{1,2} Moreover, chronic disability, decreased work productivity, very high economic and social burdens, and decreased quality of life all contribute to the recent World Health Organization's (WHO)
+Did you know that mental ill health is increasingly becoming a priority public health issue?
+Sadly, this alarming statement is true-namely, because mental health disorders cause unnecessary suffering and impose a disproportionately high economic burden on society.
+In fact, the costs of mental ill health in Canada were estimated at \$20.7 billion in 2012, increasing by 1.9 percent per year.
+In the United States, the cost related to mental health disorders in 2006 was approximately \$57.5 billion.^{1,2} Moreover, chronic disability, decreased work productivity, very high economic and social burdens, and decreased quality of life all contribute to the recent World Health Organization's